T

 park

 A sprawling urban park along the Indian Ocean, perfect for a morning stroll.
-It's a popular spot for locals to fly kites and enjoy street food as the day progresses.
+It's a popular spot for locals to relax, fly kites, and enjoy street food.
+The sea breeze and open space offer a refreshing start to the day.

 2. Midday